TrushaLalla/Pizza-Slider/README.md

 # React + Vite

 This is a Single Page Application (SPA), React-based animated pizza slider built with Vite for fast development and Framer Motion for smooth animations.
-I use React’s useState hook to track the currently active pizza, rotation angle, and slider position.
-When the user clicks navigation arrows, the state updates, and Framer Motion animates the UI accordingly.Interaction is currently left and right button‑driven to move pizzas between positions.
-While the visual design suggests hover-based interaction, hover behavior is not implemented in this version by design rather than by omission.
-This was a deliberate scope decision rather than a bug, and it could be added later by introducing interactive DOM elements.
+I used React’s useState hook to track the currently active pizza, rotation angle, and slider position.
+When the user clicks navigation arrows, the state updates, and Framer Motion animates the UI accordingly.Interaction is currently explicitly button‑driven.
+Users navigate left and right using arrow controls to move pizzas between positions.
+Although the visual design suggests hover‑based interaction, hover behavior is intentionally not implemented in this version.
+This was a deliberate scope decision rather than a bug.
+Hover interaction could be added in the future by introducing additional interactive DOM elements and event handlers.
 What exactly controls the UI are:

 ~activeIndex